 An AMD graphics card can also run on an x8 and an x4 PCIe slot as well, however, at a reduced performance.

 Read in Detail: Which PCIe Slot for GPU is Ideal?

 2. Essential: Sufficient PCIe Power Cables

 A graphics card’s second most crucial aspect is sufficient PCIe power cables.

 Different graphics cards require other power connectors.

 Some AMD graphics cards may require a 1 x 6-pin PCIe cable only.
 Others may require 3 x 8-pin PCIe cables—generally, the more powerful a graphics card, the more PCIe power cables they need.

 The PCIe power cables come from the power supply unit, and all connectors on a graphics card must be connected to power it.

 In addition to that, there are other essential factors that you want to look into, such as:

 - Ideally, the PCIe version of the motherboard and the graphics card must match

 - Ideally, a CPU should NOT bottleneck the graphics card.

 - The case size must be large enough to accommodate the graphics card.

 You can read this in detail here: How to Know if Graphics Card is Compatible With Your Motherboard?

 So Can You Use AMD GPU with Intel CPU?

 Yes, it can.
-There are no caveats; you should have no issues using an AMD GPU with an Intel CPU.
+There are no warnings; you should have no issues using an AMD GPU with an Intel CPU.

 Everything should work as usual.

 While there should be no compatibility issues here, there are SOME benefits to using an AMD GPU with an AMD CPU.

 Benefits of Using AMD CPUs with AMD GPUs Only

 The benefits, AMD claims, when using an AMD GPU with an AMD CPU can be seen through the AMD Smart Access Memory.

-What is AMD Smart Access Memory, and how does it benefit?
+What is AMD Smart Access Memory, and how does it benefit you?